sparsh-kumar7/Qoala/README.md

    brew install tesseract
    ```
    For Windows :
-   Download the installer for tesseract from the following link and use windows install wizard to install:
+   Download the installer for tesseract from the following link and use windows install wizard to install.
    ```
    https://github.com/UB-Mannheim/tesseract/wiki
    ```